 The children move between the parents every two days.

 This sounds exhausting but can work for some.
 In every four weeks there are fourteen handovers.
 There are two weekends per month with each parent, the other two weekends are split which can cause issues.
 A more extreme version of this sees the children moving house every day which has happened but could be deemed difficult to manage.

 Any of the above arrangements can quite easily be incorporated into a Court Order.
 Some Orders are drafted in great detail and some remain quite vague depending on the level of detail required.
 Such orders can provide for additional contact on special occasions including birthdays, Christmas, Easter, bank holidays, school holidays and such orders usually include provision for the order to be varied by agreement.
 For some, a tightly drafted order is appropriate whereas for others it is sufficient simply to recite that there be a shared residence order with the children to spend a more-or-less equal amount of time in each household.
 Ultimately, the level of detail is a question of trust between the parents and any such order has to have a degree of flexibility to take into account the vagaries of family life.

 In conclusion, shared residence orders are becoming well established and are definitely here to stay.
 If both parents are totally committed to sharing care of their children and can put aside the reasons why their relationship failed, there is every reason to believe that such orders will be of clear benefit to the children who can retain meaningful relationships with both parents.

 Collas Crill can advise on all aspects of shared residence orders.
-If you require any further information or would like to discuss your ideas please contact Adrian Brown.
+If you require any further information or would like to discuss your ideas please contact Elizabeth Couch.